Alleppey is a part of this one week Kerala itinerary.

 HOSTELS: Best hostels in Alleppey

-If you’re traveling around India alone, staying in hostels can be a good way to meet people and find people to talk to in real conversational English (and not broken English) so you stay sane. 😉
+If you’re traveling around Kerala alone, staying at hostels in Kerala can be a good way to meet people and find people to talk to in real conversational English (and not broken English) so you stay sane. 😉

 There are a couple of noteworthy hostels in Alleppey: